PedrCorreia/PIC-BitalinoComfy/docs/signal_architecture.md

    - `SignalInputNode` forwards the data to `PlotUnit`
    - `PlotUnit` converts data if needed and adds it to the rendering queue
    - The signal is displayed in the visualization window
+   - The connected node counter is incremented to track active visualizations

 ## Best Practices and Tips